Protestant

 What Is Protestant Spiritual Direction?

 Spiritual direction is one of the fastest-growing movements in Protestant Christianity.
-While the practice has deep roots in Catholic and Orthodox traditions, Protestants are discovering that the core of spiritual direction — one person helping another pay attention to God — resonates powerfully with the Protestant emphasis on a personal relationship with Jesus Christ.
+While the practice has deep roots in the Catholic tradition, Protestants are discovering that the core of spiritual direction — one person helping another pay attention to God — resonates powerfully with the Protestant emphasis on a personal relationship with Jesus Christ.

 Protestant spiritual direction is Scripture-centered and Holy Spirit-led.
 It is not confession, not counseling, and not discipleship in the traditional evangelical sense.
 Instead, it is a contemplative practice of holy listening, where a trained companion helps you notice where God is already at work in your life.
 Reformed, evangelical, and charismatic traditions are all represented among Protestant directors.